 However, today I will tell you about the beverage – Agua Panela with cheese.
 So, I was invited to a cute hole-in-the-wall café called “Despertamos el mundo” in downtown Villavicencio.
 My son and I ordered Cappuccino but my friends Yolanda and Maritza ordered this fascinating drink.

 Treasures of Colombia: Agua Panela con Queso (Colombian Street Food)

 The Agua (water) Panela (dried cane sugar), simply put “sugar and water” was in a black clay bowl well hot and in another bowl were cubes of white Colombian cheese – Queso Campesino.
 Of course, I was thinking that this combination was odd; In the Jamaican culture, who drinks hot sugar and water with bits of cheese in it?

 Agua Panela con Queso – Sugar and water with cheese.

 Yolanda told me to taste hers, which I did – skeptically of course!
 But, to my surprise…It tasted really good.
 Whoever stumbled upon this recipe is a genius; I am definitely going back to order this odd yet interesting and delicious invention.

 Sugar & Water Challenge: Prepare hot sweet sugar and water and then add cubes of cheese to the liquid, that’s it…very easy!

 Stacey Ann Smith is from Kingston, Jamaica.
-She is an alumna of Camperdown High School and she graduated from The Shortwood Teachers’ College having earned a Bachelor’s Degree in Modern Languages, Spanish and French.
+She is an alumnus of Camperdown High School and she graduated from The Shortwood Teachers’ College having earned a Bachelor’s Degree in Modern Languages, Spanish and French.
 Presently, Stacey is an English teacher at a University in Colombia.
-She describes herself as a vivacious and loving person who also has a passion for traveling, taking pictures, her son Nicholas and Ashley, her adorable feline.
+She describes herself as a vivacious and loving person who also passionate about traveling, taking pictures, her son Nicholas and Ashley, her adorable feline.